How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 3 Useful Templates

 Whether you are in the medical, therapy, counseling, or coaching profession, SOAP notes are an excellent way to document interactions with patients or clients.
-SOAP notes are easy-to-use and designed to communicate the most relevant information about the individual.
-They also can provide documentation of progress.
+SOAP notes are easy to use and designed to communicate the most relevant information about the individual.
+They can also provide documentation of progress.

 For clinical professionals, SOAP notes offer a clear, concise picture of where the client is at the time of each session.
 They contribute to the continuity of care and are a tool for risk management and malpractice protection.
 For the client, they provide documentation of their problem, diagnosis, treatment options, and plans.